Joseph Nduquidi

-Joseph Nduquidi Diazongua Nfingui (born 31 October 2004) is a professional footballer who plays as a central midfielder for club Amiens on loan form Metz.
+Joseph Nduquidi Diazongua Nfingui (born 31 October 2004) is a professional footballer who plays as a central midfielder for Portuguese club Farense.
 Born in France, he represents Angola at international level.

 Club career

 Nduquidi joined the youth academy of his local club Forbach at the age of 7, and moved to Metz in 2013.
 He started training for their reserves in 2021, and their senior team in 2022.
 He made his senior debut with Metz as a late substitute in a 3–0 Ligue 2 win over Amiens on 30 July 2022.

 On 1 September 2025, Nduquidi was loaned by Amiens in Ligue 2.

 International career

 Nduquidi was a youth international for France at under-20 level.

 In May 2024, Nduquidi received his first call-up to the Angola national team.

 Personal life

 Born in France, Nduquidi is of Angolan descent.